baudratelow/w02d01/README.md

 ## STUDENT PRE-WORK

-Before this lesson(s), you should already be able to:
+Before this lesson(s), students should already be able to:

-- Describe/define Python data types
+- Recall and define common Python data types

 ----